 On a modern MacBook without a removable battery, press the Power button and hold it down for ten seconds.
 If your Mac is running, this will forcibly cut the power to it and force it to restart.

-On a Mac desktop (iMac, Mac Mini, or Mac Pro), unplug the power cable, leave it unplugged for ten seconds, and then plug it back in.
+With Mac desktops (iMac, Mac Mini, or Mac Pro), unplug the power cable, leave it unplugged for ten seconds, and then plug it back in.

 Reset the System Management Controller Firmware